Code-Institute-Submissions/Solitudes/README.md

 ## Credits

 ### Content
-The text for section "About", "Nature" and "Discography" where sourced Wikipedia article "Solitudes"._
-Text- adjustments to fit to size where made by website creator.
+The text for section "About", "Nature" and "Discography" where sourced Wikipedia article "Solitudes".<br/> Text- adjustments to fit to size where made by website creator.
 ### Media
 All media was used from Solitudes related websites or content.
-All rights reserved for publishers._
-Media shall be removed immediately if requested by original content creators.
+All rights reserved for publishers.<br/> Media shall be removed immediately if requested by original content creators.
 ### Acknowledgements
 #### Many thanks to:
-Baklap4- for viewing example of video and audio placement._
+Baklap4, for viewing example of video and audio placement.<br/>
-Christine Urban on JSFiddle for her section- tranparency [instructions](https://jsfiddle.net/christineurban/svgbb7u5/)._
+Christine Urban on JSFiddle, for her section- tranparency [instructions](https://jsfiddle.net/christineurban/svgbb7u5/).<br/>
-All friends who where willing to become my test subject._
+My partner and friends, who where willing to become my test subject.<br/>
-My cats, who kept me warm and fluffy all the way to the end._
+My cats, who kept me warm and fluffy all the way to the end.<br/>
 Dan Gibson and Solitudes, for keeping me sane and relaxed when needed for so many years.